chipzoller/kyverno-pss/README.md

 From the restricted/06-restrict-seccomp-strict control in the [PSS Restricted](https://kubernetes.io/docs/concepts/security/pod-security-standards/#restricted) column:

 > The container fields may be undefined/`nil` if the pod-level `spec.securityContext.seccompProfile.type` field is set appropriately.
 Conversely, the pod-level field may be undefined/`nil` if _all_ container-level fields are set.

+### Rename test files

+Test manifest files should be renamed to `kyverno-test.yaml` in accordance with https://github.com/kyverno/kyverno/issues/2322.